janushub/.github/profile/README.md

 ## JanusHub OPS (ITS)
 JanusHub OPS / ITS (IT Service) is a set of tools and services that enable organizations to monitor and manage the performance and availability of their applications.
 The ITS provides a unified interface for managing application performance, availability, and security across the entire platform.

+## JanusHub AI (Agentic AI)
+JanusHub AI is a set of tools and services that enable organizations to leverage the power of artificial intelligence (Agentic AI) in their applications TDLC.